Access the 2019 SHMRC Abstract Submission form here.

 Poster Presentations: Successful applicants will be invited to present a poster on the evening of the conference.
 However, only the top ranked posters (according to abstract scores) will be judged on the night to be considered for poster prizes.

 Awards provided by SHMRC have previously been significant monetary prizes.
-The monetary value of the prizes for 2018 are yet to be confirmed.
+The total cash prize pool for 2019 is over $1000, with exact prizes to be announced closer to the night.

 WHO AWARDS THE PRIZES?